What To Do During a Stock Market Crash

 Whenever the stock market reaches new highs, the doomsayers start coming out of the woodwork.
 “A crash is coming,” they lament.
 “The market’s going to crash!”
 But what exactly is a stock market crash?
 And more importantly, how can you protect your investments in the event of one?
 Here’s what you need to know.

 A market crash can be caused by a number of factors.
+Past experiences include 1929 when the market collapsed and investors couldn’t meet margin calls.
+Another example was the tech crash in 2000 when the price of tech companies rose very quickly, the subsequently plummeted.
 Here are some of the biggest market crashes in the U.S, and what caused them:

 The Great Crash of 1929

 The Great Crash of 1929 is what most people think of when they think of a stock market crash.
 The Roaring ’20s, a time of historic prosperity, came to a grinding halt with the market crash of 1929.
 Stocks had been so actively traded, mostly on margin, that the market simply collapsed, and investors couldn’t pay their margin calls.
 During this crash, the market fell 12.8% in a single day.

 The crash of 1987 was caused by a rash of mergers and acquisitions, particularly in the nascent technology sector.
 This crash saw the market drop 23%.

 The Tech Wreck of 2000